jeffoxenberg/ansible-cassandra-deployment/README.md

     host5
     host6

-Alternatively, use cobbler.py/cobbler.ini to link to your cobbler deployment, and create opscenter, cassandra, and loadgen profiles.
+Alternatively, use [cobbler.py](http://docs.ansible.com/ansible/intro_dynamic_inventory.html#example-the-cobbler-external-inventory-script) to link to your cobbler deployment, and create opscenter, cassandra, and loadgen profiles.
 Symlink cobbler.py to hosts.

-Create group_vars/all
+Create `group_vars/all`

     httpproxy: http://proxy.example.com:8080
     dse_repo_un: some.username
     dse_repo_pw: some.password
     machine_un: root
     machine_pw: password
+    cassandra_ver: apache c* ver for load generators

 In `roles/opscenter/templates/provision.j2`, edit node information to match your environment *(TODO: have Ansible do this)*